gx100kb/gx100kb/README.md

 ## Learning Progress

-Check out my learning progress in terms of study time for JavaScript and Java:
+Check out my learning progress in terms of study time for JavaScript and Java/Kotlin:

 ## Projects